parts

 Description

-Reads text input from stdin or files to split into parts by a given separator to extract the values and return the chosen range.
+Reads text input from stdin or files and splits it into parts by a given separator to extract values and return the chosen range.

 Usage

-Think of parts like Go's support for ”slice” operator or Python with the syntax slice[low:high].
-The range parameter is a deviation of this.
+If you're a programmer, then think of parts as a command line adoption of Go's support for the ”slice” operator or Python with the syntax slice[low:high].
+The used range parameter is a deviation of this representation.

-Range index start at 0 and ends at the max occurence.
-Take these range addresses, for example:
+Range index start at 0 and ends at the maximal occurence.
+Take these range addresses as a reference:

 0 # First part.